aomlomics/tourmaline/README.md

 * Snakemake
 * Perl and `fastaLengths.pl` (included)

-First, install QIIME 2 using the instructions at [qiime2.org](https://docs.qiime2.org/2018.6/install/native/), if you haven't already.
+First, if you haven't already, install QIIME 2 using the instructions at [qiime2.org](https://docs.qiime2.org/2018.6/install/native/).
 For example, on macOS these commands will install QIIME 2 inside a Conda environment called `qiime2-2018.6`:

 ```
 wget https://data.qiime2.org/distro/core/qiime2-2018.6-py35-osx-conda.yml